 The blue Dachshund will have a coat that looks blue or metal in color.
-They can actually be blue and cream or blue and tan or they can be just blue.
+They can actually be blue and cream or blue and black and tan or they can be just blue.

-In order for their coat to be recognized, the blue Dachshund cannot have any black in its coat, but it can have tan or cream.
+In order for their a coat color to be recognized, the blue Dachshund cannot have any black in its coat, but it can have tan or cream.

-The coat of the blue Dachshund comes in three types:
+The coat of the blue Dachshund comes in three color variations and three types:

 The colors of the blue Dachshund can be: